Domain masking for TalkJS

-Traditionally, TalkJS works by creating an iFrame element on customers website to our service located at app.talkjs.com
+Traditionally, TalkJS works by creating an iframe element on your website to our service located at app.talkjs.com

-On our Enterprise plan, we allow customers to mask all network requests to TalkJS by routing all traffic through your own domain e.g. messages.yourdomain.com
+If you're on the Enterprise plan, you can mask all network requests to TalkJS by routing all traffic through your own domain, such as messages.yourdomain.com

-, and therefore further white label TalkJS and bypass rudimentary domain based blocking for corporate firewalls.
+.
+This way, you can white-label TalkJS and bypass rudimentary domain-based blocking for corporate firewalls.

-Once this feature has been enabled for your account you will need follow the steps below to proxy all network requests to TalkJS through your own subdomain.
+Once domain masking has been enabled for your account, you will need to take a couple of steps on your side to proxy all network requests to TalkJS through your own subdomain.

-1. Navigate to the CloudFront service dashboard and click on 'Create Distribution'
+1. Login to your CloudFront service dashboard and select 'Create distribution'.

 2. Change the origin settings to the following:

-3. Change the default cache behaviour to allow additional HTTP methods, as shown in the screenshot below
+3. Change the default cache behaviour to allow additional HTTP methods, as follows:

 4. Change the 'Cache and origin request settings' to use the legacy cache settings so caching can be disabled (required).

-6. Modify the distribution settings to add use your own subdomain, you may also need to configure a custom SSL certificate for your subdomain, as documented here.
+6. Modify the distribution settings to add use your own subdomain, you may also need to configure a custom SSL certificate for your subdomain, as documented in the Cloudfront guide to using alternate domain names and HTTPS.

 <script>